CumulusNetworks/docs/content/cumulus-linux-519/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 ## Show CPO Module and Laser Source Information

 On a switch with co-packaged optics (CPO), the optics sit inside the switch ASIC package instead of in pluggable modules in the front panel ports, so optical data no longer maps to a single port.
-Cumulus Linux exposes this hardware through two new trees: `cpo`, which holds the CPO modules, and `laser-source`, which holds the external laser sources (ELS).
+Cumulus Linux exposes this hardware through two new commands: `nv show platform cpo`, which holds the CPO modules, and `nv show platform laser-source`, which holds the external laser sources (ELS).
 Use these commands to inspect module state, per-channel optical power, and per-laser health when you suspect an optical fault.

 A CPO module contains two optical engines (OE) and 32 lanes, which the CLI shows as channels.
 Each laser source is one ELS driving eight lasers.
 Cumulus Linux reads the mapping between ports, channels, and lasers from the switch firmware instead of assuming a fixed ratio, so the mapping can differ between platforms.